-You can’t combine metrics from different groups using the AND criteria.
-They have to be from the same group as otherwise you would be asking the system to look for information which doesn’t exist, given that different pieces of information are stored in different parts of the database.
-For example, there’s nothing in the system which has the properties of both Tickets and Donations, as these are stored separately.
+You can't combine metrics from different groups using the AND criteria; they have to be from the same group as otherwise you would be asking the system to look for information which doesn't exist, given that different pieces of information are stored in different parts of the database.
+For example, there's no one place in the system which has the properties of both Tickets and Donations, as these are stored separately.

-However, you can broaden the scope of the criteria set by using the OR logic, which does allow you to build your criteria set to select objects belonging to two different metric groups.
-That’s because you’re asking the system to look for multiple items, each with different properties, rather than single items with multiple properties.
+However, you can broaden the scope of the Criteria Set by using the OR logic, which allows you to build your Criteria Set to select objects belonging to two different metric groups.
+That's because you're asking the system to look for multiple items, each with different properties, rather than single items with multiple properties.

 Here's an example of how that might look:

-A seat can’t currently be both sold and reserved, hence why you can’t use these metrics with AND logic.
-Instead, using OR logic you’re asking the system to look for both sales and reservations, and include all of them in the criteria set.
+A seat can't be both sold and reserved at the same time, hence why you can't use these metrics with AND logic.
+Instead, using OR logic, you're asking the system to look for both sales and reservations, and include all of them in the Criteria Set.